Physical therapy incorporated with vibration intervention can be a more effective complementary treatment for cerebral palsy.

 Through the enhancement of muscle strength, mobility and balance, we can alleviate some symptoms of cerebral palsy.

-With inducing rapidly repeated skeletal muscle contractions, vibration intervention can make physical therapy more effective in activating the neuromuscular functionality and improving some conditions to improve the Parkinson's disease:
+With inducing rapidly repeated skeletal muscle contractions, vibration intervention can make physical therapy more effective in activating the neuromuscular functionality and improving some conditions to improve the cerebral palsy:

 [Muscle Relaxation] Studies have suggested that vibrations may help relax and loosen muscles, potentially reducing muscle stiffness and spasticity, which are common symptoms in individuals with cerebral palsy.